woshik/deftly-august/README.md

 1. Clone this repository.
 2. Go to application directory and copy the `.sample.env` file, paste it in same directory as `.env`.
 3. Set the database configuration.
 This configuration also use by docker-compose file.
 So what you set for the `DATABASE_NAME`, `DATABASE_USER` and `DATABASE_PASSWORD`, it also use for the docker postgis container.
 4. The `DATABASE_HOST`, keep it same as sample file because `postgis` name is using for docker-compose postgis container.
-If you want to change the database host name, you also need to change the postgis container name in docker-compose.
+If you want to change the database host name, you also need to change the postgis container name in docker-compose to connect it internally.
 5. The `DATABASE_PORT`, keep it same as sample file, as our application and database communicate internally so they connect on postgres default port.
 6. For application port, exposing `8000`, keep it same.
 If you want to change it, please also change the port number from nginx.conf file.
 You will find the file in `nginx` folder.
 7. Set the `NODE_ENV` as you need. `development` / `production`